Renovamen/oh-vue-icons/README.md

 ## Features

-- Supports tree-shaking, which allows you to only import the used icons
+- Works for both Vue 2 & 3
-- Supports Vue 2 and Vue 3
+- Supports tree-shaking: only import the icons you want
-- Supports 30000+ icons from 20 popular icon packs, see [here](#supported-icon-packs)
+- 30000+ icons from 20 popular icon packs, see [here](#supported-icon-packs)

 &nbsp;